-First, recognize that you are responsible to pay off legitimately incurred debt.
-If you realize you may have difficulty paying a bill, however, proactively contact the lender to work out a payment plan.
-Don’t wait for them to contact you and certainly don’t ignore their calls or correspondence; that could harm your credit rating.
+The polite way to handle things is to contact the lender to work out a payment plan.
+Don’t wait for them to contact you.
+Don’t ignore their calls or letters.
+That could harm your credit score.

 - Using abusive language or threatening arrest.

-- Contacting others, except to verify where you live and work.
+- Contacting others about you (except to verify where you live and work).